 If you’ve ever had vaginismus (pelvic floor myalgia), you know how much pain and misery it can bring.
 It’s a condition in which the vaginal muscles contract or spasm uncontrollably.
 It usually occurs before or during intercourse, but it can also be triggered by using a tampon or doing a pelvic exam.

 Vaginismus can happen the first time you try to penetrate the vagina during sex, when you insert a tampon, or when you have a pelvic exam.
 But, regrettably, it can also come after a time of non-painful penetration for some women.

 - Previous sexual encounters that were awkward or painful

 - Having been raped, or having been sexually abused or assaulted in the past

 - Memories of an abusive relationship

 - Anxiety about becoming pregnant

 - A general fear of penetration and pain

-Sexual abuse is not a nice experience to stumble upon.
-So, the bottom line is the person is mentally not prepared for what just happened.
+Sexual abuse is a bad situation that traumatically affects individuals.
+Individuals exposed to this situation are not mentally prepared for what just happened.
 There may be some harsh memories imprinted at the back of your head for a while.
 But the most sensible thing to remind yourself is that you are not at fault.
 Life can still go on.
-Although sexual assault is a punishable offense, this is just a small bump in the road.
-When on the impact of sexual abuse on mental-health, there are a couple of things to consider.
+Although sexual assault is a punishable offence, this is just a small bump in the road.
+When on the impact of sexual abuse on mental health, there are a couple of things to consider.